Atlantic.Net Blog

 Conclusion

 Congratulations!
-You have successfully installed and configured Rkhunter on Ubuntu 20.04 server.
-I hope you can now easily find backdoors and malware with Rkhunter.
-We also recommend that after making any changes in your system, run rkhunter –propupd command to update rkhunter to the new file properties.
+You have successfully installed and configured Rkhunter on the Ubuntu 20.04 server.
+I hope you can now easily find backdoors and malware with rkhunter.
+After making any changes in your system, we recommend running the rkhunter –propupd command to update rkhunter to the new file properties.
 Try out Rkhunter on dedicated server hosting from Atlantic.Net!

 Free Tier includes: